Wisesofthemall/Filmzee/README.md

 - Users can message other users in real-time using [Supabase](https://supabase.io/) and [Firebase Firestore](https://firebase.google.com/products/firestore).

-- Users can edit and delete their message in real-time using [Firebase Firestore](https://firebase.google.com/products/firestore).
+- Users can delete their message in real-time using [Firebase Firestore](https://firebase.google.com/products/firestore).

 - User can post content for everyone to see in real-time using [Firebase Firestore](https://firebase.google.com/products/firestore).